 Nine – The Support of Black and Small Businesses

 You’re not going to find them in the downtown malls.
 There aren’t many specialty stores left.
 Online won’t help you last minute.
 So what do you do when you want unique and reasonably priced school paraphernalia?
 Homecoming is the place.
-Vendors from far and wide, small Black business owners, come with the funky-fresh, the one-of-a-kind, the latest HBCU wear: hats, jackets, sweaters, tees, scarves, jewelry…you name it.
+Vendors from far and wide–small Black business owners, come with the funky-fresh, the one-of-a-kind, the latest HBCU wear: hats, jackets, sweaters, tees, scarves, jewelry…you name it.
 They want you to try it on.
 They want you to look fly.
 Buy three and you might get a break in the price.
-Take their business card because you can then use them for your family reunion t-shirts.

 Ten – Encourage the Next Generation